Guide: Going to court on your own?

 - If you do not have money to file papers, you can ask for a court order to let you file papers without paying in advance.

 - To get this order, you need to file something called an "In Forma Pauperis" form, or "IFP" for short.
-There is a form you can fill out and print online on the site of the Supreme Court of Louisiana: //www.lasc.org/rules/dist.ct/COURTRULESAPPENDIX8.0.pdf
+Use this tool to fill out the IFP forms and print them to file.

 See the FAQs below for more information on what to do and how to behave at court.